 Use the calculators below to formulate a college savings plan for University of Richmond or model a student loan.

 University of Richmond is a four year private college located in University of Richmond, Virginia.
-Full time enrollment is 3,553 and part time is 629.
-For the 2011/2012 school year, the school received 9,921 applicants.
-3,155 were admitted and 817 enrolled.
+Full time enrollment is 3,604 and part time is 452.
+Learn more about getting accepted at University of Richmond at CollegeSimply.

 Students attending this school may pursue both undergraduate and graduate degrees.Address